 Sarah was the county coordinator for the national Schools' Mock Trial Competition and has been involved working with schools across Buckinghamshire to promote the competition since 2010.

 When not involved in all things magisterial, Sarah trained as a counsellor and worked in an adolescent psychiatric unit before working for many years as a freelance researcher specialising in customer experience and qualitative research in both the commercial and public sector.
-She is a Director at Develin Consulting Ltd, a management consultancy specialising in data analytics and change management within the commercial and charitable sectors and FiguringOutData.com, Business Improvement Specialists working with data to improve business growth and efficiency.
+She is a director at a management consultancy specialising in data analytics and change management within the commercial and charitable sectors.

 Sarah is married and has one son who is currently in his final year at university.

 David was appointed as a magistrate in 1994 and has been a member of the MA from that time.
 He has been a member of the youth panel since 1999 and sits as a presiding justice in both adult and youth courts.
 He has also been a member of the DRR panel.

 He was elected youth panel chair of the Cardiff Bench 2009-10.
 During the same period, he joined the Youth Court Committee and the Youth Justice Committee (a Joint Welsh Assembly/YJB initiative to provide strategic leadership specifically to reduce the number of young people within the youth justice system).